Anshaali06/Comprehensive-RNA-Seq-Analysis-of-Monocyte-Derived-Macrophages-in-Systemic-Sclerosis-SSc-/README.md

 - To generate a gene-level count matrix.
 - To identify Differentially Expressed Genes (DEGs) between Control and MDM samples.
 - To classify DEGs into upregulated and downregulated genes.
-- To annotate the identified genes using Ensembl gene identifiers.
-- To visualize the transcriptional differences between the two conditions.
-- To provide a basis for downstream functional and biological interpretation.

 ## Study Comparison

 The RNA-seq analysis compares two experimental conditions: